 Faculty advising office hours are posted on the Advising Services webpage.
 Peer advising information and availability can be found on the Peer Advisor webpage.
 Any changes to advising ours will be posted here.

-MAJOR DECLARATIONS: The MCB major declaration resumed on September 2nd.
-Information about declaring the MCB major can be found on the Major Declaration webpage.
+MAJOR DECLARATIONS: Information about declaring the MCB major can be found on the Major Declaration webpage.

 MCB HANDBOOK: 2014-2015 - Download it here.